opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/policy.md

 ```

 ###### Input Object
-The composed input object that will be forwarded to the right Policy Engine Adapter.
+The composed input object that will be forwarded to the right Validator Adapter.
 ```json
 {
   "currentState": {